Tech-Multiverse/my_first_bot/README.md

 - Open a third teminal and start the transform log with `ros2 topic echo /tf`

-- Open a fourth terminal and lauch the contros with `ros2 run teleop_twist_keyboard teleop_twist_keyboard`.
+- Open a fourth terminal and lauch the controls with `ros2 run teleop_twist_keyboard teleop_twist_keyboard`.

 - Use the "u" and "o" keys to have the robot do circles, otherwise it's easy to lose track of it visually.